kumar303/build-open-source/index.md

 * chores, release management
 * quit at will
+* maintain modules you care about

+# Sage advice from Ian Bicking...
+# "I have no idea how I've done it because I also have *not* done it a bunch of times"
+# Ian says...

+* low quality project, more engagement
+  * pip needed a lot of work
+  * release early
 * appreciate and empower others
-* maintain modules you care about

 # ![earth](images/earth.jpg) That's it